Enduro? What the heck does that mean?

 Which wave will I be in?

 We ask that you self seed for waves.
-More info on this to come
+Please check your racer email for instructions on how to self seed for HOYH

 Why aren’t you timing start to finish?